 We must further stretch the limits of what is considered scripture in order to include the traditional religions of Africa, Asia, and the Americas, which have no written texts.
 What makes scripture important is not the fact that it is written but that it is inspired and authoritative.
 In these traditional religions, an authoritative body of tradition has been passed down from generation to generation through words, symbols, and rituals.
 This body of tradition fulfills the function of scripture by giving an account of, among other things, the nature of God, the origin of the world, the duty of human beings, and human destiny.
-All the written scriptures of the major religions began as oral traditions.
-We consider the enduring oral traditions of the traditional religions as scripture in a broad sense, for they are written in the hearts of the practitioners of these faiths.
+All the written scriptures of the major religions as scripture in a broad sense, for they are written in the hearts of the practitioners of these faiths.